KhalilOuali/Pi3-Detecto-Coin-Recognition/README.md

 ## Context

-This was our end-of-year project for the second year of our Computer Engineering degree (LCE-IOT 2) at the Faculty of Scicences of Tunis (FST).
+This was our end-of-year project for the second year of our Computer Engineering degree (LCE-IOT 2) at the Faculty of Sciences of Tunis (FST).

 ## Objective